tehkaiyu/bananas/README.md

 # ItsBananas

-> Static website for "itsBananas" group, built with Gatsby and React.js
+> Static website to advertise the witches of "itsBananas"

 Can be found at [http://itsbananas.club](http://itsbananas.club)